meta-llama/prompt-ops/README.md

 ### Simple Workflow

-1. **Start with your system prompt**: Take your existing system prompt that works with other LLMs
+1. **Start with your existing system prompt**: Take your existing system prompt that works with other LLMs
 2. [**Prepare your dataset**](#preparing-your-data): Create a JSON file with query-response pairs for evaluation and optimization
 3. [**Configure optimization**](#create-a-simple-configuration): Set up a simple YAML file with your dataset and preferences
 4. [**Run optimization**](#run-optimization): Execute a single command to transform your prompt